MadiFrontend/specialized-English-words-for-programmer/README.md

 - Algorithm : An algorithm is a set of commands that must be followed for a computer to perform calculations or other problem-solving operations.According to its formal definition, an algorithm is a finite set of instructions carried out in a specific order to perform a particular task. | الگوریتم

 - flowchart : A flowchart is a diagram that depicts a process, system or computer algorithm.
 They are widely used in multiple fields to document, study, plan, improve and communicate often complex processes in clear, easy-to-understand diagrams. | فلوچارت

+- data structure: In computer science, a data structure is a data organization, management, and storage format that is usually chosen for efficient access to data
 ل